atimca/TCA-tutorial/README.md

 ### Environment

 I already pointed out that we need to load dogs somehow.
-As you may emember, **Environment** is a type that holds all dependencies.
+As you may remember, **Environment** is a type that holds all dependencies.

 ```swift
 struct DogsEnvironment {